Fact-checked by the SnapMessages editorial team

 iPhone’s PiP is less resource-intensive precisely because only one full app is active at a time.
 The floating video window is hardware-accelerated and highly efficient.
 So if battery longevity is the primary concern and multitasking needs are minimal, iPhone’s model is actually better optimized.
 That said, it is not a fair trade for users who genuinely need two apps running at once.

-Key Takeaway: Split-screen on Android increases power consumption by roughly 15-25% during sustained dual-app use, with RAM requirements scaling based on app weight.
+On the resource side: split-screen on Android increases power consumption by roughly 15–25% during sustained dual-app use, with RAM requirements scaling based on app weight.
 Devices with 12GB RAM or more handle the load cleanly, while mid-range hardware benefits from closing background apps before entering multi-window mode.

 Frequently Asked Questions